youjob13/shop-service/README.md

-# Todo API
+# Shop Service API

-A RESTful API for managing todos built with Fastify and PostgreSQL.
+A RESTful API for managing shop built with Fastify and PostgreSQL.

 ## Setup